group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

   <img src="https://github.com/group-nn-at-icmab-csic/WorMe/blob/main/documentation/images/Process_imatge/img1.png" width="60%" />
 </p>

-In order to obtain a single region of the image (Region of Interest: ROi), we filter some desired values of the image, and discrimine the parts of the image we are interested in, or not.
-This results in a matrix (an image) which will be binary, where every pixel would have the value of zero (0) or one (1).
+In order to obtain a single region of the image (Region of Interest: ROi), we filter some desired values of the image by a threshold, and discrimine the parts of the image we are interested in, or not.
+This results in an image called mask, where every pixel would have the value of zero (0) or one (1).

 <p align="center">
   <img src="https://github.com/group-nn-at-icmab-csic/WorMe/blob/main/documentation/images/Process_imatge/img5.png" width="60%" />